pacificpelican/okconcept0/README.md

 ## Connection to SEIS project

-- OkConcept0 started as a fork of the [Seis project](https://seis.pacificio.com) but for MongoDB instead of LokiJS.
+- OkConcept0 started as a fork of the [Seis project](https://seis.pacificio.com) with the difference being that OkConcept0 uses MongoDB instead of LokiJS as its database backend (while maintaing v1 API compatability).